srdsoumya/Test/README.md

 ## Developing

-To implement AWS-DynamoDB-Java-Blueprint API, must understand functional scope or features and how to implement these methods to project:
+To implement AWS-DynamoDB-Java-Blueprint API, must understand functional scope or features and how to implement these methods to project followed by:

+* Environment Variables Setting
+* Implementation
+* Functional and method scope
+* Building and Packaging

-### Environment Variables Setting
+## Environment Variables Setting

 As part of aws cloud service operation Access keys authentication/authorization required to configure in cloud config or or any key store or secrate mnager or resources/application.properties